 It is best practice to check for pest infestations frequently.
-I would suggest to check your plants every couple of days and also to have a look at the underside of leaves.
+I would suggest checking your plants every few days and looking at the underside of the leaves.

-The earlier you spot pests on your plants, the easier it will be to get rid of them.
+The earlier you spot pests on your plants, the easier to eliminate them.

 Why is my Anthurium warocqueanum dying?